-The CCE (Center for Credentialing & Education) does not specify that the education has any type of time limit on it (a common time limit imposed on education for a certification is 10 years, meaning you have to get your certification within 10 years of receiving the education for it).
-Thus you can take the 30 hours of clinical supervision training and apply for your ACS 4 years from now and you would be fine.
+The CCE (Center for Credentialing & Education) states the education for your ACS does not have any type of time limit on it.
+Thus you can take the 45 hours of clinical supervision training and apply for your ACS 4 years, or 24 years, from now and you would be fine.

-The ACS certifies you for 5 years, and within those 5 years you have to receive 18 hours of continuing education in clinical supervision training (workshops).
-A complete listing of the recertification requirements for your ACS can be found by clicking here.
+The ACS certifies you for 5 years, and within those 5 years you have to receive 20 hours of continuing education in clinical supervision training (workshops).
+There are other requirements necessary to complete the application and obtain your ACS and they are:

 - 1. The applicant must complete the education requirement of 45 clock hours.

 - 2. The applicant must have five years post master’s degree, and 4,000 hours of mental health practice experience.